-- Convenience – Payment gateways, coupled with a web payment form, provide a 24/7/365 way to receive monies from your customer base securely.
+- Convenience – Payment gateways, coupled with a web payment form, provide a 24/7/365 way to securely receive monies from your customer base.

 Which is the right gateway for your business?

-After knowing what a payment gateway is, the accessible solutions available, and advantages to adding this service to your vendor line-up – it’s time to choose the perfect fit for your business.
+After knowing what a payment gateway is, the accessible solutions available, and the advantages of adding this service to your vendor line-up – it’s time to choose the perfect fit for your business.
 Below are some factors to consider when choosing a payment gateway.

 - What payment methods do your clients prefer?
-Before proceeding with anything else, it is imperative you ask yourself what payments do your customers frequently use?
+Before proceeding with anything else, you must ask yourself what payments do your customers frequently use?
 Is it a debit card?
 Electronic check?
 Maybe you need to process HSA payment types.
 Once known, you can narrow your choices to the gateways servicing the methods you need for your business to grow.

 - How much does the service cost?
 Don’t be too quick to choose a payment gateway because of their low fees.
 In most cases, hidden fees on the backend can add up quickly.
 Opt for a reliable solution charging considerable fees and offer a wide variety of free tools.

 - How secure is the payment gateway?
 Ask to view their security reports and inquire as to the exact tokenization and encryption process used.
-Fraud is more prevalent in online payments than anywhere else, so do your diligence to ensure a positive experience for your customers.
+Fraud is more prevalent in online payments than anywhere else, so do your diligence to ensure your customers’ positive experience.

 - Do consumers view the gateway as reputable?
 Visible security marks during checkout heavily influence whether a customer can or can’t make a purchase.
 This is why using a payment gateway with good reputation matters.
 Brand recognition evokes trust among customers.